Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

-We follow the step-by-step derivation of the judgment $\GG_w\vdashps$, and give a graphical representation of the globular corresponding globular set being constructed, where we encircle the dangling variable on the judgment.
-This illustrates the execution trace of the algorithm by building the entire derivation tree, and shows the purpose of each of the derivation rules in a standard case.
+We follow the step-by-step derivation of the judgment $\GG\vdashps$, and give a graphical representation of the globular corresponding globular set being constructed, where we encircle the dangling variable on the judgment.

-\paragraph{The category of ps-contexts.} The rules that we have given for recognizing the ps-contexts do in particular recognize usual contexts in the theory $\Glob$, in other words, the following holds~\cite{catt,benjamin2020type} \begin{prop} The following rules are admissible
+The rules that we have given for recognizing ps-contexts do in particular recognize usual contexts in the theory $\Glob$, in other words, the following holds~\cite{catt,benjamin2020type}: